 Looking to upgrade your PWC or just move on entirely from the sport?
-I’ll show you how you can get a great price for your used jet ski.
+I’ll show you how you can get a great price for your used jet ski WITHOUT using a dealership.

 How to Sell a Jet Ski

 Selling a jet ski can yield a good payday, but only if you do it properly.
+There is also a risk of being scammed.
 Today I’ll show you how to sell your jet ski and get yourself a great sale price.

 This guide assumes that you’re going to do this entire process yourself.
 It’s a bit time-intensive and it’s certainly easier to send your jet ski to auction or simply trade it in at a dealership, although you will get a few thousand less than expected.